Gangs in New Zealand: Head Hunters MC

 The Head Hunters motorcycle club is one of the fastest growing motorcycle clubs in the country.
 It has chapters in West Auckland, Wellsford, Northland and most recently Wellington and Christchurch after patching over the Epitaph Riders.
 Its beginning is said to go back to 1967 and has been historically tied to West Auckland although it maintains a presence in Ellerslie through a senior member.
 In 2011 members of the [sic] motorcycle club in Wellington have patched over to become part of the Head Hunters motorcycle club.

 King Cobras

-The King Cobras are a Central Auckland-based gang with its origins born out of the Polynesian Panthers in the early 1970s whose ranks are predominantly Polynesian but not exclusive of others.
-Their reputed turf is reported to stretch from the Downtown area to Mangere Papatoetoe and Manurewa.
-The Cobras also have links and associations with activity in the far north Moerewa Whangarei and North Shore, and an established presence in the Hutt Valley and the Wellington area.
+The King Cobras are a Central Auckland-based gang with its origins born out of the Polynesian Panthers in the early 1970s whose ranks are predominantly Pacific Islanders but not exclusive of others.
+Their reputed turf is reported to stretch from the Downtown area to Māngere Papatoetoe and Manurewa.
+The Cobras also have links and associations with activity in the far north Moerewa Whangārei and North Shore, and an established presence in the Hutt Valley and the Wellington area.
 The gang is also known to have a presence in Christchurch.

 In 2009 it was reported that members of the gang had been involved in a multimillion-dollar methamphetamine drug ring organised within Paremoremo Prison, and previously ran another large drug ring along with the Head Hunters.
 The Cobras maintained a headquarters in Ponsonby up until August 2011 as they are reported to be shifting premises.